adam-sampson/OpenLidar/Open_Lidar_Hardware/Readme.md

 Design Mode.
 This project is still actively being designed.
 A final design has not been printed/verified yet.

+# Tools Required

+- 3D Printer (Optional...can order print from Shapeways)
+- Soldering Iron
+- Screwdriver
+- Multimeter (for setting voltage output of stepper motor drivers)
+- Loctite or superglue
+- Computer (for programming arduino)
+- USB micro cable (for programming arduino)

+# Plastic Body

+3D model in design.
+Will be located here for people who own 3d printers, and on Shapeways for people that wish to order a print.

 # Other hardware

 |Price|Qty|Part|Link|